saroushjaved/FPGA_Projects/README.md

 This repository contains a collection of FPGA design projects implemented using various modeling techniques in Verilog HDL.
 Each folder represents a different abstraction level of hardware design, providing a comprehensive understanding of digital system modeling.

-## Repository Structure

-Here’s an updated version of your `README.md` that includes a more detailed breakdown of the contents in each modeling folder:

----

 # FPGA\_Projects

 This repository contains a collection of FPGA design projects implemented in Verilog HDL using different modeling techniques.
 It is structured to help learners and developers understand the three fundamental abstraction levels of digital design: Gate-Level, Dataflow, and Behavioral modeling.